 Many sans-serif typefaces were developed between the 1920s and the 1950s.
 It is also worth noting that the development of sans-serif typefaces stretch further back than the 1920s.
 Prior to the arrival of Helvetica and Gill Sans, there was one typeface which spawned several other variations: Akzidenz-Grotesk.
 Hence Helvetica’s original name being Neue Haas Grotesk.

-We at Dreamkatcha have come up with five essential typefaces of a sans-serif variety.
+We at Dreamkatcha web design ave come up with five essential typefaces of a sans-serif variety.
 Each of the typefaces are available commercially (or freely) for print and internet-based projects.
 You may have some of them on your PC.

 Akzidenz-Grotesk is the grandaddy of the sans-serif typefaces.
 Created in 1896 by H. Berthold, it was designed for use in display materials.
 For instance, newspaper advertisements and posters.
 120 years on, it can hold its own today.